 My Charity Insights project, much like many a research project, is beginning to resemble such an episode.
 The problems with current wheelchairs as identified at the outset have swiftly revealed a deeply related and possibly more fundamental issue with wheelchairs.
 The seat, the undeniably most important wheelchair component, is fundamentally flawed.

 It’s a problem rehabilitation hospitals and companies alike have been trying to solve for decades.
-How do you design a seat that is applicable to the widest spectrum of users?

 “Socio-economic equality through the education of underprivileged children” – This is the grand aim of Asha for Education, my host charity for the Insights scheme this summer.
 It has over 66 offices worldwide, running more than 300 projects in India to help improve the literacy levels of the poorest in society.
 The majority of the international ‘chapters’, as they are called, are responsible for fundraising.
 However as part of my internship, I am involved with the project analytics side of things.